Isabel Hampton

 Qualifications: BA Geography

-My motivation to apply to SQW stemmed from my final year dissertation, which examined the extent to which wider determinants of health – such as education, income, and access to green space – could account for inequalities in life expectancy across the 83 bus route in Sheffield.
-As part of this research I conducted a literature review, undertook GIS mapping and performed quantitative data analysis, eventually ending up with a set of policy recommendations designed to help Sheffield City Council tackle health inequalities in the city.
-I thoroughly enjoyed carrying out this research, and as a result had my eye out for graduate roles where I could utilise my analytical skills to achieve positive social impact.
-When I came across the Research Consultant role at SQW I did not hesitate to apply.
+My motivation to apply to SQW stemmed from my final year dissertation, which examined the extent to which wider determinants of health – such as education, housing quality, and access to green space – could account for inequalities in life expectancy across the 83 bus route in Sheffield.
+As part of this research I conducted a literature review, undertook GIS mapping and performed quantitative data analysis, ending up with a set of policy recommendations designed to help Sheffield City Council tackle health inequalities in the city.
+I really enjoyed carrying out this research and as a result had my eye out for graduate roles where I could utilise my analytical skills to achieve positive social impact.